ComposableFi/mantis-docs/docs/protocol/intent-lifecycle.md

 Upon successful execution, the recipient receives the output tokens on the destination chain.
 If the intent fails or times out, the escrow contract ensures funds are returned to the original sender.
 Tokens escrowed by the user are now released to the solver.The solver can recover whatever tokens they deposited in order to secure the user's payment.

-**7\.
-Rollup Records Transaction**

-The transaction details are stored in the Rollup, ensuring data integrity (all transaction data is securely stored and can be audited) and scalability (efficient storage of transaction data without overloading the blockchain).

 ## Examples

 ### Single-Domain Swap Intent